topeterk/HitCounterManager/README.md

   * Keep track of each profile how many runs/attempts your already started
   * Multiple profiles can be created and switched very easily (e.g. multiple games for Dark Souls trilogy runs)
     * Switching to other profiles will remember the hit counts of the currently selected profile
-* Combine profiles in a succession, e.g. for _Dark Souls Trilogy_ (means: take over hits from last run)
+* Build easy customizable succession, e.g. _Dark Souls Trilogy_
 * Keep track of furthest progress in the current session

 ### Pre-defined profiles